Alessandro Messina (economist): Career

-Part of the Italian team, he contributed to the Handbook on Non-Profit Institutions in the System of National Accounts, edited by the United Nations, New York (2003).
+Part of the Italian team, as a Researcher at ISTAT, the Italian National Institute of Statistics, he contributed to the Handbook on Non-Profit Institutions in the System of National Accounts, edited by the United Nations, New York (2003).

-From 2001 to 2004 he has been President of the Italian Ethical Finance Association, who represented the national movement of citizens and operators active in ethical banking.
+From 2001 to 2004, he was President of the Italian Ethical Finance Association, which represented the national movement of citizens and operators active in ethical banking.

-In 2006 the City of Rome received the European Enterprise Award by the European Commission for the programme aimed at promoting new small businesses in the suburbs, which Alessandro Messina managed from 2004 to 2007.
+In 2006, the City of Rome received the European Enterprise Award by the European Commission for the programme aimed at promoting new small businesses in the suburbs, which Alessandro Messina managed from 2004 to 2007.

+He has been in charge of the Credit Department for the Italian Banking Association (ABI - Associazione bancaria italiana) and for the Italian Association of Cooperative Banks.

 In 2014 he has been Italian Rapporteur to the G8 Social Impact Investment Taskforce.

 From June 2015 to October 2021 he has been in charge of the General Management (CEO) at Banca Etica, the first bank active in promoting ethical banking in Italy, member of the Global Alliance for Banking on Values and of FEBEA, the European Federation of Ethical and Alternative Banks.

+He has been a board member of several entities, including Satispay, Alternative Capital Partners Sgr, Atlas Sgr] (where he was CEO from 2023 to 2025) and Altreconomia.
+Since 2021, he has been Deputy Chairman of CAES, a multi-firm insurance agency that caters exclusively to the Third Sector.

+Alessandro Messina is currently Head of Impact Finance at Avanzi Spa Benefit Corporation, a sustainability consultancy.